PatrickShahade/osticket-prereqs/README.md

 <br />

 <p>
-From here we can click start and open the control panel, then access programs and features.
+3) From here I used the search bar to find the control panel, and then selected "programs and features".
 We opt to turn Windows features on/off and we enable Internet Information Services and CGI.
 </p>
 <p>
 <img src=https://i.imgur.com/AHXVFqd.png/>